 Better Security Features

-As with AI advancements, security features are becoming more robust, offering biometric protection, extensive authorisation and other protective measures.
+As with AI advancements, security features are becoming more robust following the mobile industry privacy trends, offering biometric protection, extensive authorisation and other protective measures.
 However, these can be further improved with more accurate transaction data and AI integration:

 • Advanced Biometric Authentication: Using voice recognition or advanced facial recognition for additional security layers.